github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-finalize.md

 #### `<database>` <!-- markdownlint-disable-line heading-increment -->

 \[Mandatory] Path to the CodeQL database under construction.
-This must have been prepared for extraction with [codeql database init](/code-security/codeql-cli/codeql-cli-manual/database-init).
+This must have been prepared for extraction with "[codeql database init](/code-security/codeql-cli/codeql-cli-manual/database-init)".

 If the `--db-cluster` option is given, this is not a database itself, but a directory that _contains_ databases, and all of those databases